Uniswap/v4-core/CONTRIBUTING.md

 ## Setup

-For V4, an unreleased solc binary is used to add support for TLOAD and TSTORE.
-There are options for using this binary with forge:

-### Using environment variables

-Run `source .env` to set `FOUNDRY_FUZZ_SEED` and `FOUNDRY_SOLC` environment variables.
-You can then use forge directly

 `forge build` to get contract artifacts and dependencies for forge

 `forge test` to run forge tests and update snapshots